avatarfreak/coding-interview/README.md

 - [x] Create a Circular Queue
 - [x] Create a Set Class
 - [x] Perform a Union on Two Sets
+- [x] Perform an Intersection on Two Sets of Data
+- [x] Perform a Difference on Two Sets of Data

 ### Testing Framework